-Then, she surrounds the brothers place spreading oil with Dubo grass and then with water from the Karuwa with Dubo.
-This performed with the belief to protect brother from bad omen.
+Then, she surrounds the brother’s place spreading oil with Dubo grass and then with water from the Karuwa with Dubo.
+This is performed with the belief to protect the brother from bad omen.

-Then, she touches the head, shoulders and the knee of the brothers with walnut, flowers in the Tapari and then she took the walnut with Tapari out of the house and broke that with stone.
+Then, she touches the head, shoulders, and the knee of the brothers with walnut, flowers in the Tapari, and then she took the walnut with Tapari out of the house and broke that with stone.
 Brothers should not see this activity.
-This activity is performed with the belief that it destroys the foes of the brothers and clears hurdles in the life of the brothers and bring success in the brother’s life.
+This activity is performed with the belief that it destroys the foes of the brothers and clears hurdles in the life of the brothers and brings success in the brother’s life.